Strategic Analysis

 The Problem

-When your CFO asks "why did revenue drop?", a SQL query returns a number.
-But the real answer requires decomposing growth into volume, price, and mix effects.
+When your CFO asks "why did revenue drop?", a data query returns a number.
+But the real answer requires decomposing the change into volume, price, and mix effects.
 It requires checking whether the drop is concentrated in a few accounts or spread broadly.
-It requires comparing this quarter's cohort retention against prior cohorts.
+It requires comparing this quarter's customer retention against prior quarters.

-These aren't SQL problems.
-They're analysis problems — and they require structured algorithms that know how to frame the calculation, handle edge cases, and present results in business context.
+These are analysis problems — and they require structured thinking about what question to ask, how to frame the calculation, and how to present results in business context.

-Most AI tools convert natural language to SQL and stop there.
-Fig goes further: it selects the right analysis framework, executes it against your warehouse, and returns a structured answer with evidence.
+Most AI tools convert your question into a database query and stop there.
+Fig goes further: it identifies the right type of analysis for your question, runs it against your warehouse, and returns a structured answer with evidence.

 Revenue is $4.2M